City of regional significance (Ukraine): Definition

 Each region had at least one city of regional significance as its administrative center.
 A city was usually granted the status for being an economic and cultural center that has a developed industry, utilities, a considerable amount of state provided housing, and a population of over 50,000, and if for further economic and social development of a city it was appropriate to establish a direct management by regional organizations.

 In some cases, a city with a population of less than 50,000 could be a city of regional significance if it had industrial, social-cultural, and historical significance, or a propensity for further economical and social development and population increase.
-These exceptions were usually granted on a decision of the Supreme Council of Ukraine – the Verkhovna Rada.
+These exceptions were usually granted on a decision of the Verkhovna Rada (the Supreme Council of Ukraine).

 The city could be divided into districts at the city's authorities' discretion.
 Along with the raions of a region, the cities of regional significance are the second level of administrative-territorial division of Ukraine.
 Beside having districts, the city can be divided into various municipal councils (rada, often considered its extended metropolitan area and suburbs) such as smaller city councils, town councils, or rural councils.
 A city of regional significance can simply be composed of one settlement itself.

-In 2012, there were 178 cities of regional significance across the different regions of Ukraine, ranging from the Donetsk Region, which has the highest number of cities at 28.
+In 2012, there were 178 cities of regional significance across the different regions of Ukraine, ranging from Donetsk Oblast, which has the highest number of cities at 28.
 On average there are seven cities in each oblast or Crimea.